koii-network/orca-task-template/README.md

 If you're developing your first task, we recommend you gr through Lesson 1 of the [EZSandbox](https://github.com/koii-network/ezsandbox) before diving into Orca.
 This will give you a good grounding in how tasks work.
 If you'd like to dive deeper, check out our [docs](https://www.koii.network/docs/concepts/what-are-tasks/what-are-tasks).

-## Using Orca

-The Orca task template is designed to simplify the steps needed for integration with Koii Tasks.
-To that end, there are only two main elements you need to configure:

-1. Container creation
-2. Task endpoints

-### Container Creation

-A sample container is provided in the `container` folder.

-### Container Port

-The container must listen on port 8080.

 ### Task Functions

 Every Koii Task must perform 4 functions: